Owen-Doc/Olympic_Medal_Predictor/README.md

 # Olympic_Medal_Predictor

-The goal for this final project is to utilize our skills in data wrathing, ETL and relational databases to build out a machine learning model (supervised)
+The goal for this final project is to utilize our skills in data wrathing, ETL, relational databases and statistical visualization to eventually build out a machine learning model (supervised) that will predict the 2021 Olympic model counts for competing countries.
+Using historical Olympic data dating back to as early as 1900, in addition to supplemental doping/disqualification data, we will analyze performance data metrics and athlete categorical metadata.

+Questions to consider that can conflate the data:
+- Merging doping data with previous performance data--as atheletes are found guilty, they are removed from medal data (what type of merge is most appropriate?
+Are there ways to concatenate data or build off of both resources to maintain integrity of true historical performance?
+- Are we isolating Summer vs Winter Olympics?
+- Disproprotional, imbalanced nature of the competitng athletes and respective countries (with respect to population, total athletes competing, having model weigh those values more than performance metrics)
+- Home field advantage question? - Correlation between medal counts per country and host country of specific Olympic games?
+- Team vs individual sport?
+- Subjective nature of judging certain sports?
+Rules changing over time?

 ## Data Features and Resources: